Using Chart Templates

-You can save the studies on a chart as a Study Collection.
+The studies on a chart can be saved as a Study Collection.
 A Study Collection can then be applied to an existing or new chart by selecting the Study Collection name from the Analysis menu.

-The saved Study Collection names will be listed directly on the Analysis menu.
+All of the existing saved Study Collection names are listed directly on the Analysis menu.

 You also have the ability to set this Study Collection to automatically be applied to new charts that you open.

 For complete instructions for all of the above, refer to the Study Collections page.

 20.2: Duplicating Charts / Template Charts